rohitamar/load-balancing/README.md

 ## Goals

-- Algorithms: Round robin, random choice, least connections, etc
+- Algorithms: round robin, weighted round robin, random choice, least connections
 - Consistent Hashing
-- Setup some type of "server farm" where we can test the load balancer effectively
+- Setup some type of server farm where we can test the load balancer effectively
-- Have a simple implementation of autoscaling